 Born in Hongo in Edo, Toyokuni II began his career as a pottery dealer.
-He was a pupil and son-in-law of Toyokuni I and assumed his teachers name after Toyokuni I's death in 1825.
+He was a pupil and son-in-law of Toyokuni I and assumed his teacher's name after Toyokuni I's death in 1825.
 As other pupils vied for the name "Toyokuni II," Toyokuni II began to sign his prints Toyoshige, but after a year used the go Toyokuni or Gosotei Toyokuni, becoming the Hongo Toyokuni.
 In later years he returned to the go Toyoshige.
-Toyokuni II largely chose to portray actors and bijin, or beautiful women, but also designed landscape prints and book illustrations.
+Toyokuni II largely portrayed actors and bijin (beautiful women) but also designed landscape prints and book illustrations.